chipperdoodles/3color/content/single_page/readme.md

 TODO:

-  * rss/atom feed
-  * site map ?
+  * clean and fix atom feed, look into datetime problem
   * better jinja block usage in templates
-  * push build with ftp/sftp/rsync
+  * push build with ftp/sftp/rsync (not to hard add, will put in once I settle on templates and file format)
   * child menu links?
   * make clean default template and example site
-  * finalize pyaml needed (metadata tags) in header of markdown files
+  * look into better usage of YAML header tags and page metadata

 ## Directory Structure
 here is the layout of the project